-5. To run maxView Storage Manager in Standalone mode, disabling remote system management from the GUI, click the Local Host check box.
+5. To disable remote system management from the GUI, click the Standalone Mode check box.

-Note: In Standalone mode, maxView Storage Manager displays the system name as "localhost" and events are displayed as "127.0.0.1/localhost".
+Note: In Standalone mode, maxView Storage Manager displays the system name as "localhost" and events as "127.0.0.1/localhost".

 - 6. Click Next, then click OK to verify the CIM Server and Web Server port numbers. - 7.
 In the Features screen, ensure that GUI and/or Agent is selected.
 Optionally, select CLI Tools.
 Then click Next.